varchasgopalaswamy/AutoUncertainties/paper/paper.md

 ```

+## Pint

+`AutoUncertainties` provides some support for working with objects from the `Pint` package [@pint].
+For example, `Uncertainty` objects can be instantiated from `pint.Quantity` objects, and then
+automatically wrapped into new `pint.Quantity` objects via the `from_quantities` method.
+This
+guarantees that unit information is preserved when moving between `Uncertainty` objects and
+`pint.Quantity` objects.

 ## Pandas

-Support for `pandas` via the `ExtensionArray` mechanism is largely functional.
+Support for `pandas` [@pandas2024] via the `ExtensionArray` mechanism is largely functional.